rforge/suprahex/pkg/inst/staticdocs/INSTALLATIONs.md

     make install
     R # start R

-Assuming you do not have a ROOT privilege and want R installation under your home directory (below `/home/hfang` should be replaced with yours):
+Assume you do not have a ROOT privilege and want R installation under your home directory (below `/home/hfang` should be replaced with yours):

     wget http://www.stats.bris.ac.uk/R/src/base/R-3/R-3.0.2.tar.gz
     tar xvfz R-3.0.2.tar.gz